hoangduytran/blender-manual/manual/editors/graph_editor/channels/introduction.rst

    The Action editor showing sliders.

-On channels headers you can have another column with number fields or sliders, allowing you to change the value on the current keyframes, or to add new keyframes.
+On channel headers, you can have another column with number fields or sliders, allowing you to change the value on the current keyframes, or to add new keyframes.
 See :ref:`graph-view-menu` for how to show these sliders.